elegion/ios-Flamingo/README.md

 ```

+### Stubs and mocks

+There is `StubsDefaultManager` that can handle almost all mock logic, but still you can create your own, by conforming to `NetworkClientMutater`. `StubsDefaultManager` can be easily created from file by using `StubsManagerFactory`. `StubsList.json`  is a great stubs file example.
+Stubs also can be added using `protocol StubsManager` methods.

+### Logging and reporting

+To log requests and responses you can create instance of `LogginClient` and pass it to your network client using `func addReporter(_ reporter: NetworkClientReporter, storagePolicy: StoragePolicy)`. `LogginClient` can be constructed with `SimpleLogger` or your own implementation of `Logger` protocol.
+Also `OfflineCacheManager` is a great example of implementing `NetworkClientReporter, NetworkClientMutater` protocols.

 ### Codable extensions

-https://github.com/jamesruston/CodableExtensions is integrated, so you don't need to embed it as framework.
+https://github.com/jamesruston/CodableExtensions is integrated, so you don't need to embed them as a framework.

 ## Requirements